AnduinWang/s3l.github.io/content/authors/admin/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Dr.

 # Full Name (for SEO)
-first_name: Nelson
+first_name: An
-last_name: Bighetti
+last_name: Wang

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: Assistant Professor

 # Organizations/Affiliations
 organizations: